Calorie & Macros Calculator (TDEE)

 How much protein do I actually need?

-For body composition, 1.6–2.2g per kg of bodyweight is the evidence-based range.
-This calculator uses 2g/kg, which is sufficient for most people whether cutting or bulking.
+For body composition goals, 1.6–2.2g per kg of bodyweight is the evidence-based range.
+This calculator uses 2g/kg, which is sufficient whether you’re cutting or bulking and helps preserve lean muscle during a calorie deficit.

 Related Calculators